 Upon its release, “Work” was met with comments steeped in racism and xenophobia.
 From music critics to fans, many were embarrassingly unaware of the languages, dialects, and creoles that exist in the Caribbean region.
 Her invocation of patois was called “gibberish”; she was confusingly dubbed a “post-verbal pop star,” among a host of other needless commentary.
 But her patois was a lyrical risk that the Bajan artist was willing to take and no stranger to.
-The very first words she uttered on her debut single, “Pon de Replay,” was: “Come, Mr. DJ, song pon de replay,” and she would later go on to include patois and Caribbean parlance into singles like “Man Down” and “Rude Boy.”
+The very first words she uttered on her debut single, “Pon de Replay,” were: “Come, Mr. DJ, song pon de replay,” and she would later go on to include patois and Caribbean parlance into singles like “Man Down” and “Rude Boy.”
 “Work” functioned as a pivotal return to her regional heritage sensibilities through language.

 But what made the song particularly standout was the way it invoked the jams and bashment parties of every Caribbean youth’s past.
 You know, the furnace-banging, wall-to-wall, packed in an unfinished basement with sweat dripping down your face kind of party?
 Shot in The Real Jerk restaurant, located just east of Toronto’s downtown core, the equally energetic music video for the song was just that, viscerally tapping into the director’s and Rihanna’s own Caribbean heritage and the well-known Caribbean community that exists in the city.
 Opting for two minimalistic sets, Director X stripped the visual to its bare minimum in an effort to use dance as intimacy and community building.
 Much like what goes down at dancehall street parties, the dancers and dance groups in the first half of the video are seen sporting the latest synchronized moves, tic tocs, and wines.
 Rihanna dances and wines on Drake, and in the video’s second half, a warm purple, magenta hue colors the two.